anne-urai/lab_wiki/Practical.md

 - Olthoff room (CogPsy) for up to 8 ppl: there is a paper calendar at the secretariat.

 ### Conferences
 Feel free to explore meetings and conferences, and discuss where you'd like to go!

 I normally go to the Dutch [NVP](https://www.societyforbrainandcognition.nl/) (more cognitive) or [DNM](https://dnm22.azuleon.org/) (more neuro) meetings in person, and to the virtual NeuroMatch conferences.
 Depending on your career stage and interests, you can consider attending [FENS](https://fensforum.org/), [SfN](https://www.sfn.org/), [ECVP](https://ecvp.eu/), [ASSC](https://theassc.org/), CCN, [Cosyne](https://www.cosyne.org/), [CogSci](https://cognitivesciencesociety.org/).

+[The Transmitter](https://www.thetransmitter.org/events/) keeps a great overview of neuroscience meetings.

 #### Smaller meetings
 - [Society for the Biology of Decision Making](https://sbdm2023.sciencesconf.org/)